ToF-/Domain/README.md

 ```

 What we have done so far:
-* we have composed together an "either" monad with the IO monad, using the `ExceptT` monad transformer,
+* we have composed together the `Either` monad with the `IO` monad, using the `ExceptT` monad transformer,
 * we can hold values and extract them into an `Either` data type,
 * which means we can chain monadic functions on these values and benefit from the builtin bind (`>>=`) operation for `Either` values,
 * when a function leads to failure, the chaining is shortcut and we get a `Left` value,
 * we can also get values from IO operations, without having to use a distinct monad, by `lift`ing these operations into the `ExceptT` monad.
 * thanks to exception `catch`ing, when a failure occurs on the IO operation, we also get a `Left` value.

 ## Program #3: A chain of actions that can fail gracefully